 While CMBS typically offers leverage up to 75% for qualified borrowers, some investors may wish to increase their leverage even further by adding a mezzanine loan or preferred equity to their capital stack, which can greatly increase their IRR.
 Some conduit lenders allow this, while others do not.
 While the CMBS lender will still be the first to be repaid should the borrower default, mezzanine debt can add to a borrower’s monthly debt service and could make it harder for them to repay their primary loan.
 Either way, the addition of a second-position loan on top of CMBS senior debt often requires creative structuring, additional legal fees, and the use of an intercreditor agreement between the two lenders.

-Sample CMBS Terms For Apartment and Commercial Property Loans in 2019
+Sample CMBS Terms For Apartment and Commercial Property Loans

 Size: $2 million and up